Suspected Dhaka cafe attack planner arrested

 (CNN)Counterterrorism forces have arrested a man suspected of being a key planner of last year's terror attack on a cafe in Dhaka, Bangladesh, a top police official said Saturday.

 Jahangir Alam, 32, was apprehended Friday night in the Tangail district, about 100 kilometers (62 miles) northwest of Dhaka, Shahidul Hoque, inspector general of the Bangladesh police, told CNN.
+Alam appeared in court Saturday.

 Two police officers and 21 captives were killed in July when armed gunmen stormed an upscale cafe and took hostages.